About News Events Shop Instagram Contact

 & I Failed to Swoon (2018 / 2021)

-With aphorism, deep pith and humour, Nadia de Vries delivers her sly lines and contrarian point of view with great force, making an uncomfortable music.
+With aphorism, deep pith and humour, Nadia de Vries delivers her sly lines and contrarian point of view with great force, making for an uncomfortable music.

 Peter Gizzi